JackieDev/music-shop-http4s-kafka-app/README.md

 Then in another terminal also inside this cloned repo:
 `sbt run`

-Then in a browser or in postman hit `localhost:7000/status`
+Then in a browser or in postman hit `localhost:7000/status` and you should see some music instruments appear in your database in a table called products if you refresh it :)